JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 ![Ray-splitting animation](https://i.imgur.com/xSC5RN6.gif)

-!!! note "Resetting the billiard"
+!!! warning "Resetting the billiard"
     Notice that evolving a particle inside a billiard always mutates the billiard if ray-splitting is used.
 This means that you should always set the fields `pflag` of some obstacles to the values you desire after *each* call